 The kidney has many functions besides filtering blood to create urine.
 The kidney controls electrolyte balance and is involved in the process of making red blood cells.
 Depending on which part of the kidneys are diseased, we can see abnormalities in electrolytes, vitamin D, and sometimes anemia.
 Kidney disease also can be related to high blood pressure.
 For these reasons, we recommend regular monitoring of electrolytes, blood pressure, kidney values, and red blood cells.

-Water consumption- it is very important to encourage water consumption and hydration, since diseased kidneys can not save water the same way a normal kidney would.
+Water consumption:It is very important to encourage water consumption and hydration, since diseased kidneys can not save water the same way a normal kidney would.
 You may have noticed your pet having increased thirst and urination.
 This is a very common symptom of kidney disease.
-Ways to encourage consumption/hydration include: fresh water daily or the use of a water fountainfeeding wet or moistened food.
+Ways to encourage consumption/hydration include providing fresh water daily or the use of a water fountain and/or feeding wet or moistened food.
+Sometimes other fluid therapy is needed (IV or subcutaneous fluids) as the disease progresses.

-I know this is a lot to process.
-Our goals are to keep Your pet happy and feeling as good as possible for as long as possible.
-We will tailor treatment to his/her individual needs and response to treatment.
-A helpful website with up-to-date, accurate and informative material is here.
-After digesting this information, please feel free to reach out to me to discuss further if you have questions or concerns.
+If your pet is diagnosed with kidney disease, our goals are to keep your pet happy and feeling as good as possible for as long as possible.
+Many cats can live with well-managed kidney disease with good quality of life for years.
+Treatment will be tailored to his/her individual needs and response to treatment.
+A helpful website with up-to-date, accurate and informative material is here if you would like a more in depth look at kidney disease.

 How do I get my pet scheduled?